LDEO-CREW/Pythonic-DISORT/README.md

 * `scipy >= 1.8.0`
 * (OPTIONAL) `pytest >= 6.2.5` (Required to use the command `pytest`, see *PyTest and examples of how to use PythonicDISORT*)

-## Additional requirements to run the Jupyter Notebook
+## (OPTIONAL) Additional requirements to run the Jupyter Notebook
 * `autograd >= 1.5`
 * `jupyter > 1.0.0`
 * `notebook > 6.5.2`
+* `matplotlib >= 3.6.0`

-In addition, our F2PY-wrapped Stamnes' DISORT (in the `disort4.0.99_f2py` directory), or equivalent, must be set up to run the last section (section 6).
+In addition, a F2PY-wrapped Stamnes' DISORT, or equivalent, is required to properly run the last section (section 6).

 ## Compatibility

-The PythonicDISORT package *should* be system agnostic given its minimal dependencies and pure Python code.
+The PythonicDISORT package should be system agnostic given its minimal dependencies and pure Python code.
-We do not guarantee that our Jupyter Notebook and F2PY-wrapped Stamnes' DISORT will work on other systems though.
-The latter will almost certainly need user edits to work and in any case it requires FORTRAN compilers which are not included in our GitHub repository.
-Everything in the repository was built and tested on Windows 11 but not yet tested on other systems.
+Everything in the repository was built and tested on Windows 11.

 # Acknowledgements